larpchronicles/rules/rules-topics/12_production-skills.md

 #### Blinding Toxin
    >This is a small globe with a light-creating toxin.
 The character will throw a packet to indicate throwing a globe at the target.
 This globe will explode in a flash, causing the target to suffer from blindness for the next 20 seconds.
 The attack call for this is "Toxin Blindness".
 #### Weakness Coating
    >This coating can be applied to a weapon on a 5 count.
 This coating allows the Poisoner to swing their normal weapon damage, with the carrier "Poison Weakness" at the end.
 Ex: "5 Poison Weakness" A target affected by this has their total weapon damage reduced to half of their normal maximum for 20 seconds.
-This lasts until used or until you complete a long rest.
+This lasts until used or until the user completes a long rest.
 A weapon can only have one coating applied at a time.

 ### Tier VI